KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-api/wallet.md

 :::

 ::: tip
 While the <b>interest</b> property is returned for all KMD-based coin daemons, only the main KMD chain utilizes the interest feature.
-KMD-based asset chains will always return a <b>0.00</b> interest value.
+KMD-based Smart Chains will always return a <b>0.00</b> interest value.
 :::

 ### Arguments